Spring Garden Revival

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Bridgewater's MS4 Program

-Bridgewater's compliance with the Clean Water Act and MassDEP Stormwater Standards requires immediate erosion control for exposed soil areas >1,000 sq ft.
-Storm drains must be protected from debris and sediment using inlet protection devices, silt fences, and straw wattles.
-Equipment staging must occur 50-100 feet from water bodies, with daily cleanup of plant debris from streets and sidewalks.
-Long-term benefits of native plant restoration include improved infiltration, reduced runoff, and enhanced water quality.
-Compliance monitoring involves regular inspections and photographic documentation, with coordination through the DPW and Conservation Commission.
-For stormwater management guidance, contact: Bridgewater Engineering Division
+Bridgewater's compliance with the MS4 program and MassDEP Stormwater Standards requires immediate erosion control for exposed soil >1,000 sq ft.
+Storm drains must be protected from debris using inlet protection devices, and perimeter controls (silt fence, straw wattles) are installed.
+Equipment staging is set 50-100 feet from water bodies, with secondary containment for fuels.
+Daily cleanup ensures no plant debris enters streets or drains.
+Long-term, native plantings with deep roots (3-6 feet+) improve infiltration and water quality, reduce runoff, and support groundwater recharge.
+Compliance is monitored through regular inspections and photographic documentation, with repairs made within 24-48 hours of any failure.
+For stormwater management support:

 66 Central Square, Bridgewater, MA 02324

-Website: Bridgewater Engineering Division
+Official Website: Bridgewater Engineering Division

 Utility Coordination & Infrastructure Protection for Safe Plant Removal Operations